azazdeaz/robond-p2/writeup.md

 I moved my calculations into [calculate_IK.py](kuka_arm/scripts/calculate_IK.py) and imported it in both `IK_debug.py` and `IK_server.py`.

 Using my implementation, the robot makes a lot of extra movements before it reaches the target position.
 I think it's because while my resulted thetas are mostly correct they are not always between the joint limits.
-Although it's quite slow, the robot gets the job done every time :)
+Although it's quite slow, the robot gets the job done :)

 I should think about how to solve this "dancing issue" in the future.